Skip to main content

 Upon receiving the watch, I was impressed by its quality for the price.
 It rivals the fit and finish of a Seiko 5 and can compete with Hamilton's Khaki Mechanical models.
 The NATO-style canvas strap is comfortable and pairs nicely with the green dial.
 Winding the movement was easy, and the dial’s legibility gives off a solid military field watch vibe.

 Overall, this watch is a fantastic addition to my collection, especially given its history as a military-designed timepiece.
-Despite some initial disappointment over the lack of detailed movement specs, my experience has been overwhelmingly positive.
 It’s a fun, inexpensive option to alternate with my Casio models.

 Update — 11/1/22